 Part 3: Information About the Person for Whom This Petition Is Being Filed

 You might wonder why the form is asking you to repeat your name, address, and so on.
 That's just because Form I-360 is used in other situations where the person filing the form and the "person for whom this petition is being filed" can be different people.
 In your case, all the information in Part 3 is about you, so just fill it in again.

 For Question 7, check the box for "Widowed."
 Don't check any other box.

-You only have to fill out the information under Questions 8 to 15 if you’re living in the United States.
-However, if you’re in the U.S. for a couple days as a tourist and decide to file the I-360 before you leave, don’t fill this part out.
-It’s only for people who expect to be in the U.S. for a while after filing the application, perhaps because they are in the U.S. on a temporary work or student visa, for example.
+You only have to fill out the information under Questions 8 to 15 if you're living in the United States.
+If, for example you're in the U.S. for a couple days as a tourist and decide to file the I-360 before you leave, don't fill this part out.
+It's only for people who expect to be in the U.S. for a while after filing the application, perhaps because they are in the U.S. on a temporary work or student visa.

-Question 9 asks for your “I-94” number.
+Question 9 asks for your "I-94" number.
 The I-94 is an arrival/departure record that the U.S. government keeps so it can make sure you leave the country if and when you have to.
-If you entered the U.S. before 2013, you might have been given a paper I-94 form, so you can check that for the number.
-More likely, you were given no paper I-94, and you might need to check your I-94 online at the CBP website to get the number.
+If you entered the U.S. before 2013, you might have been given a paper I-94 More likely, however, you will need to check your I-94 online at the CBP website.

 Questions 10 through 15 ask about your passport and your travel document number.
 If you give your passport number, a travel document number is not necessary.